svg-rust/svgr-rs/README.md

 <p align="center">SVGR rewritten in Rust 🦀</p>

+> ⚠️ RVGR RS is in early development and should not be used in production, expect bugs! 🐛

 # Node.js

-Use SVGR in Node.js to complex transformations or tools.
+Use SVGR RS in Node.js to complex transformations or tools.

 ## Install